Close

 Stepper Animations

 When the stepper is horizontally orientated, it is configured to use the slide animation by default.
 It also supports fade as an alternative.
-The animations are configured through the horizontalAnimation input.
+The animations are configured through the HorizontalAnimation input.

-In a vertically orientated layout, the animation type could be defined using the verticalAnimation property.
+In a vertically orientated layout, the animation type could be defined using the VerticalAnimation property.
 By default, its value is set to grow and the user has the ability to set it to fade as well.

 Setting none to both animation type inputs disables stepper animations.